aridhia/fair-api-beta-utilities/README.md

 Useful scripts and documentation for using the beta version of the API for [FAIR Data Services](https://www.aridhia.com/fair-data-services/).
 The API to the service is currently in beta.
 For more user guide material on the FAIR data services, please refer to the [knowledge base](https://knowledgebase.aridhia.io/kbcategory/fair-data-services/)

+See also the [API specification](http://fair-api.uksouth.cloudapp.azure.com/) (Temporary address; will change at next release).

 > Note: This repository provides **early access** functionality which may change over time.
 Feedback is welcome: Please log an issue in this github repository.

 ## Overview - interacting with the metadata service